 7. Command R+ (Cohere)

-Cohere's Command R+ prioritizes business needs with rapid processing and business-focused features.
+Cohere's Command R+ is the best local LLM for translation, because it prioritizes business needs with rapid processing and business-focused features.
 FastBots designates Command R+ as one of the quickest available to choose from.

 We've deployed Command R+ into high-speed settings: think call center records, claims handling, and compliance document queues.
 Its API response time is remarkable, and the output formatting is enterprise-polished out of the box.
 If you want an LLM that's more product-oriented than research-oriented, this one is for you.